carlsonad/vscode-mssql_wiki/SqlToolsService-Known-Issues.md

     * There is a bug in the SQL Parser which can be triggered by certain T-SQL syntax.
 Please disable diagnostics if you hit this issue using the following user setting **"mssql.intelliSense.enableErrorChecking": false**.
     * Tracking this with issue https://github.com/Microsoft/vscode-mssql/issues/340

+* Connection profiles are not loaded from user settings for Visual Studio Code - Insiders

+    * Workaround: store connection profiles in the user settings file used by the Stable build of Visual Studio Code [(documented here)](https://code.visualstudio.com/docs/customization/userandworkspace#_settings-file-locations)
+    * Tracking this with issue https://github.com/Microsoft/vscode-mssql/issues/242

 [GitHub Issue Tracker]:https://github.com/Microsoft/vscode-mssql/issues
 [OpenSSL requirement on macOS]:https://github.com/Microsoft/vscode-mssql/wiki/OpenSSL-Configuration
 [Windows 10 Universal C Runtime requirement]:https://github.com/Microsoft/vscode-mssql/wiki/windows10-universal-c-runtime-requirement